-Remedial Massage therapists typically work in whole range of environments!
-You could find a Remedial Therapist working in a clinic alongside other massage therapists, physiotherapists, acupuncturist, exercise physiologists and other care providers.
+Remedial Massage Therapist Typical Work Environment Remedial Massage therapists typically work in a wide range of environments!
+You could find a Remedial Therapist working in a clinic alongside other massage therapists, physiotherapists, acupuncturists, exercise physiologists and other care providers.
 Thanks to the flexibility and demand for Remedial Therapists, you can also find them working in gyms alongside personal trainers, musculoskeletal therapists, myotherapists and pilates instructors.
 There is space for Remedial Therapists to work in the health and wellbeing sector, alongside nutritionists, aromatherapists, naturopaths, and beauty therapists.
-A lot of opportunities exist for Remedial Therapist, that the therapist can tailor to suit their personal interests and passions.

-Another common outcome for a Remedial Therapist is to establish one's own business, operating an at-home or mobile clinic, or renting out a room in an existing business or multi- disciplinary clinic.
-For those already working in hospitals, aged or disability care, there exists the option to expand ones skill-set and provide services to oncology, aged and palliative care patients.
+Many opportunities exist for a Remedial Therapist, and they can be tailored to suit the therapist's personal interests and passions.
+Another common outcome for a Remedial Therapist is to establish one's own business, operating an at-home or mobile clinic, or renting out a room in an existing business or multi-disciplinary clinic.
+For those already working in hospitals, aged or disability care, there exists the option to expand their skill-set and provide services to oncology, aged and palliative care patients.
 Like Relaxation Therapists, Remedial Therapists can also choose to work in resorts and holiday destinations offering massage, beauty and/or wellness treatment options to clients.